-There’s no question that a walk by the water helps you feel refreshed and revitalised – with the added bonus of helping you burn off those mince pies!
+There’s no question that a walk by the water helps you feel refreshed and revitalized – with the added bonus of helping you burn off those mince pies!
 In the winter, our country’s waterways have that added allure.

 The great thing about walking along our canals and rivers is that the ground is (nearly) always flat and it’s (virtually) impossible to get lost.
 Plus, the pubs and cafés peppered along the way certainly add to the experience!
 So, here’s our selection of the best canal walks to put your walking boots on for this winter…